- Home

 - Matching funds are encouraged but not required.

 - Funding to successful awardees is provided only on a reimbursable basis once the project is complete.
-Extensions to this policy may be considered on a case-by-case basis and applicants should check with staff prior to applying.
+Exceptions to this policy may be considered on a case-by-case basis and applicants should check with staff prior to applying.

-- Prior grant recipients that have been determined to be out of compliance with project Agreements shall not be eligible to apply for additional funding until the compliance issue(s) have been corrected to the satisfaction of Snohomish County.
+- Prior fund recipients that have been determined to be out of compliance with prior project Interlocal or Acquisition Agreements and/or property Conservation Easements, shall not be eligible to apply for additional funding until the compliance issue is corrected to the satisfaction of Snohomish County.

 Application Submission and Due Date